berkayilikoba/SoilMate-AI/README.md

 The project features an end-to-end pipeline designed to manage agricultural diversity and varying climatic conditions across different regions:

-* **Regional Model Training (ModelArts & MindSpore):** Turkey is segmented into 7 distinct geographical regions (Marmara, Aegean, Mediterranean, etc.).
+* **Regional Model Training (ModelArts & MindSpore):** Turkey is segmented into 7 distinct geographical regions.
 Independent **Genetic and NDVI models** have been trained using region-specific datasets to account for micro-climates.
-* **Model Storage & Management (OBS):** After training, the specialized model weights for each region are categorized and stored on **Huawei OBS (Object Storage Service)** for high availability and seamless retrieval.
+* **Model Storage & Management (OBS):** Specialized model weights for each region are categorized and stored on **Huawei OBS (Object Storage Service)** for high availability and seamless retrieval.
 * **Data Processing & IoT:** Real-time environmental data (Temperature, Humidity, Rainfall) is ingested from field sensors through the **Huawei Cloud IoT DA** platform.
 * **Intelligent Forecasting:** Utilizing historical data and NDVI analysis, the system generates high-precision forecasts for temperature, humidity, and rainfall on **1-month and 3-month** scales.
-* **Risk Scoring & Recommendation Engine:** Forecast results are converted into dynamic, region-specific risk scores, providing users with actionable agricultural advice and early warning reports.
+* **Risk Scoring & Recommendation Engine:** Forecast results are converted into dynamic, region-specific risk scores, providing users with actionable agricultural advice.
-* **Visualization (ECS & Streamlit):** This entire complex architecture is visualized through an interactive **Streamlit** dashboard hosted on a **Huawei ECS (Elastic Cloud Server)** instance.
+* **Visualization (ECS & Streamlit):** This entire architecture is visualized through an interactive **Streamlit** dashboard hosted on a **Huawei ECS (Elastic Cloud Server)** instance.

 ---